d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/multihead-attention.md

 In our implementation,
 we [**choose the scaled dot-product attention for each head**] of the multi-head attention.
-To avoid significant growth of computational cost and parameterization cost, we set $p_q = p_k = p_v = p_o / h$.
+To avoid significant growth of computational cost and parametrization cost, we set $p_q = p_k = p_v = p_o / h$.
 Note that $h$ heads can be computed in parallel if we set the number of outputs